• Home

 those you whispered in my ear.

-I've kept those sec
+I've kept those secrets for you

 lest anyone would hear.